 Follow the instructions below for how to prepare for, and what to expect on, Advisement Day:

-1. Make an appointment with your advisor at least one week before Advisement Day (most advisors have sign-up sheets on their door, if not, email your advisor).
+1. Make an appointment with your advisor at least one week before Advisement Day.

 2. Review your DegreeWorks Report and Undergraduate Course Listings and create a tentative class schedule (see section below for more information).